A frequently asked question about lien waivers is, ‘Does my waiver have to be notarized?’

 In the United States, lien rights are a significant, legal resource that are protected by public policy.
 Invented by Founding Father Thomas Jefferson over 200 years ago, lien rights are more important now than ever, and are deeply embedded into every state’s laws nation-wide.
 There are several states (such as in California and Texas) where the mechanics lien right is even built into the state constitution.
 This is an enormously protected right, and as is the case with such rights, it is not easy to just waive it away.

 Asking a contractor or supplier to waive their lien rights before doing work is a really big no-no with almost every state outlawing it.
 Only 2 states allow parties to waive their lien rights for work or materials they have yet to furnish.
 And as further demonstrated in that article, even attempting to ask someone to waive their lien rights in contrast to the rule could land the requesting party in deep trouble.
-In Tennessee, the requesting party could lose their license, and in Illinois, it’s a Class A misdemeanor.
-Wow!
+But while not many states allow parties to waive their lien rights for work or materials, it can still happen, like in New York accidentally.

 Things become a little less severe when dealing with waiving lien rights after the work is performed, which is the traditional lien waiver scenario.
 However, many states still have sizable protections against one party (i.e. the paying party) abusing their position and trying to negotiate a too-friendly waiver.